Knitwear Finishing Techniques workshop

 - A summary of the techniques covered.

-- Refreshments together with home-baked cake in the afternoon.
+- Refreshments all day, a light vegetarian lunch and home-baked cake in the afternoon.

 - Your knitted sample.

 - Notebook and pen.

 - Yarn scissors.

 Knitting needles and yarn will be available to purchase.